Members’ Get-Together

 An interesting dry sclerophyll bushland in good condition.
 A recent burn on part of the property should result in a number of species appearing in a damp area previously dominated by bracken and shrubs.

 Probably the best native garden in the vicinity of Launceston.
-No more than 20 people per visit.
+Allow 2 hours to see this garden

 Wollemi Pine planted 5 years ago, hedge of Melaleuca gibbosa, and native cherry.